integreat-io/integreat/README.md

 }
 ```

-When used with e.g. an `account` datatype, given that the id of the account is
+When used with e.g. an `account` schema, given that the id of the account is
 used as ident id, only an ident with the same id as the account, will have
 access to it.